Allergy Shots in Springfield, IL: What to Know

 - Cancel anytime

 Springfield's allergy treatment costs are approximately 10% below the Illinois state average, reflecting its downstate position with fewer specialist practices than the Chicago metro.
-Curex sublingual immunotherapy offers Springfield residents an at-home alternative starting at $59 per month.
+Curex at-home SCIT allergy shots offer Springfield residents a home-based alternative starting at $129/month.

 Ready to skip the surprise bills?